daisyb/ETR/README.md

 - Daisy: got Scramble.java to act as a modal dialog box
   - started working on an inventory array in Room.java

+1/11
+-Daisy: Added clickable properties to a new item in the room, the book -made Stuff.java its own file outside of Room.java -created pBack.java which runs after the Scramble.java puzzle is completed
+    -pBAck let's the user click on items that will enter their inventory

 ## FINAL PUZZLE OUTLINE

 - key to first drawer in painting